liuzihe02/liuzihe02.github.io/content/posts/_index.md

 description: Some thoughts that recently bubbled to the surface
 ---

-I write about stuff I'm obsessed about, or core ideas I want to distil down.
-Most of this is technical content related to AI, RL, or Engineering.
+I write about things I'm fascinated by, or core ideas I want to distil down.

 ---